 Operational and troubleshooting insights for the scientist.
 An interactive dashboard that provides an operational summary and detailed views of the experiments in a lab and notifies lab members of important actions to take

 AI-based recommendations for the lab scientist and data scientist.
-Machine learning algorithms on the back end of the dashboard to infuse detailed insights, pattern recognition, and recommendations to help the lab can optimize its experiments (e.g. “critical reagents”, “recommended next experiment”)
+Machine learning algorithms on the back end of the dashboard to infuse detailed insights, pattern recognition, and recommendations to help the lab can optimize its experiments (for example, “critical reagents,” “recommended next experiment”)

 Automated data pipelines for the data analyst.
 Data processing transformations that are built with or without the use of code, that are reusable within a library for the lab, and that can be deployed in a highly scalable cloud architecture

 Central data discovery for the IT administrator.
-Automated data cataloging and metadata generation, to keep track of the structure and contents of data, regardless of file type and schema (experimental data, databases), and system source (ELNs, LIMS, or other data bases)
+Automated data cataloging and metadata generation, to keep track of the structure and contents of data, regardless of file type and schema (experimental data, databases), and system source (electronic lab notebooks [ELNs], laboratory information systems [LIMS], or other data bases)

 Governance for the IT administrator.
 Simple creation of a data lake and convenient management of access policies based on roles or tags, which can be specified down to the individual data element (row and column permissions)